-A study by Gallup reveals that 50% of employees resign from jobs only to get away from their bosses.
+A study by Gallup reveals that 50% of employees resign from jobs to get away from bad managers.
 How startling is that?

 Everyone has heard the adage, “People leave bosses, not companies.”
 Now it’s been proved that it actually happens, by research.
 Which clearly means, when an employee hands over that resignation letter – there’s a 50% chance it’s because of the manager.

 In fact, Gallup CEO Jim Clifton wrote succinctly:

 Here’s something they’ll probably never teach you in business school.
 The single biggest decision you make in your job—bigger than all the rest—is who you name manager.
 When you name the wrong person manager, nothing fixes that bad decision.
 Not compensation, not benefits—nothing.